-- FORMS MUST BE COMPLETED AND SIGNED IN BLACK INK AND MOST MUST BE NOTARIZED.
+- 1. FORMS MUST BE COMPLETED AND SIGNED IN BLACK INK AND MOST MUST BE NOTARIZED.
 The clerk's office will notarize documents and charge a fee (see attached schedule).
 Please bring a valid ID. - 2.
 Names must be written the same way on all documents (no full names on one document and initials on another). - 3.
 Your CASE NUMBER AND DIVISION must be written on all documents. - 4.
-Complete the following forms and notarize the ones with a Notary signature line: - A. 12 Rules of Courtroom Civility (does not need to be notarized) - B. Blank Motion form (write specifically what you want the court to order and why the court should do so) - C. Designation of Current Address and E-mail Address, Form 12.915 (Do not provide an e-mail address unless you choose to serve and receive ALL documents in the future ONLY by e-mail.
+Complete the following forms and notarize the ones with a notary signature line: - A. 12 Rules of Courtroom Civility (does not need to be notarized) - B. Motion to Contest Notice of Delinquency and Impending Judgment - C. Designation of Current Address and E-mail Address, Form 12.915 (Do not provide an e-mail address unless you choose to serve and receive ALL documents in the future ONLY by e-mail.
 Once you choose to serve and receive documents by e-mail, you CANNOT change your decision.)